Telehealth Firm AristaMD Adds $24M to Link Primary Docs With Specialists

 “Many of these issues can be resolved by the primary care provider either calling or emailing the patient [or] writing a prescription,” LeVasseur said.
 “It’s much more efficient, and it’s saving that patient from unnecessary time off work, unnecessary out-of-pocket spend to go to another visit, etc.”

-Company growth plans include adding to the team, bringing a current 40 employees to an estimated 50 to 60 by the year’s end, an emphasis being on bulking up the organization’s sales force to meet demand. across payor organizations, health systems, and clinics.
+The telehealth firm has growth plans that include adding to the team, bringing a current 40 employees to an estimated 50 to 60 by the year’s end, an emphasis being on bulking up the organization’s sales force to meet demand. across payor organizations, health systems, and clinics.

 Use of eConsults has increased from pre-COVID volumes as it is an effective way of ensuring patients can access the care they need, safely. eConsults have are supporting numerous types of healthcare organizations, especially for chronic care and high-risk patients.